Federal Health Care Fraud Lawyer - 18 U.S.C. § 1347

 Because of these serious potential consequences, anyone accused of health care fraud should retain a qualified Los Angeles health care defense attorney early in the court process.
 Immediate intervention by a federal criminal defense attorney at our law firm can have a huge impact on the outcome of your case.

-An experienced Los Angeles health care fraud defense attorney at our office will be able to examine all of the facts and circumstances of your case and formulate defenses, ensuring that your case is brought to the most favorable resolution possible.
+If you or a family member is charged either by themselves or as part of a larger healthcare benefit fraud conspiracy under 18 U.S.C. § 1347 or 1349, contact our experienced federal criminal defense attorneys for an initial consultation.
+An experienced federal health care fraud defense attorney at our office will be able to examine all of the facts and circumstances of your case and formulate defenses, ensuring that your case is brought to the most favorable resolution possible.

 Related Pages: Wire Fraud | Mail Fraud | White Collar Crimes | Conspiracy